gloe2019/WDB/Notes/JS/Functions/Advanced/notes.md

   }
   ```
 - There's another way to define a function - by storing the function in a variable.
 This is a function expression:
+- JavaScript treats functions as values that can be stored in variables
   ```javascript
   const add = function (x, y) {
   	// this expression creates the function and stores it in the variable named `add`